dainsaint/dainsaint.com/src/pages/now.md

 * actively looking to dm or play in actual play — [hit me up!](/email)

 ### recent inquirer adventures
+* Learn about the history of SEPTA and [why it's so hard to fund](https://www.inquirer.com/transportation/inq2/septa-funding-fiances-history-timeline-shapiro-20240626.html)
 * I made a [game about the I-95 horse](https://www.inquirer.com/news/philadelphia/inq2/horse-i-95-highway-game-20240222.html), and later [got to ride him](https://www.inquirer.com/life/inq2/i-95-horse-freeway-fletcher-st-urban-riding-club-20240412.html).

 ### media i'm in love with